iotaledger/introduction-docs/docs/guides/exchange_guide.md

     // By design, the last address of each account is an unused address which can be used as deposit address const latestAddress = account.latestAddress()

     console.log('Need a refill?
-Send it this address:', latestAddress)
+Send it to this address:', latestAddress)
 ```
+Fill the address with Testnet Tokens with the [IOTA Faucet](https://faucet.testnet.chrysalis2.com/).

 ### 4. Listen to events